Category: Sixth Form

 A copy of the application form can be found below.

 We offer a fantastic range of subjects for young people that will enable you to make those important decisions in the future.
-We have 20 A-level courses and 10 Level 3 BTEC options.
 Students are expected to take a minimum of 3 subjects from the option blocks.
+All students will be timetabled the Extended Project Qualification.
 Students wishing to choose a combination of subjects that is prohibited by these blocks should contact the school to discuss their requirements as it is sometimes possible to find solutions to these issues.

-We also offer a wide range of enrichment activities: Duke of Edinburgh award, Religious Education, Philosophy, PE, an Elite Rugby Programme, EPQ and Work Experience.
+We also offer a wide range of enrichment activities: Duke of Edinburgh award, Peer Mentoring, Cafod Ambassadors, Adopt a teacher, PE, an Elite Rugby Programme, and Work Experience.

 Our PSHE and tutor sessions will ensure you develop as an individual, whilst giving you the skills and confidence to make informed choices for your future.